What is GameStop and Why Did It Trigger a Short Squeeze?

 GameStop also sells products directly through its website, offering toys, collectibles, apparel and accessories alongside its primary offerings of game consoles and titles.
 It allows customers to trade in their old consoles or games and customers can also buy pre-owned goods.

-It has faced challenges from 2016 because of competition from digital distribution services and, in early 2021, was at the epicenter of a short squeeze, enveloping numerous securities traded on the New York Stock Exchange and the NASDAQ.
+It has faced challenges from 2016 because of competition from digital distribution services and, in early 2021, was at the epicentre of a short squeeze, enveloping numerous securities traded on the New York Stock Exchange and the NASDAQ.

 What is the history of GameStop?